philosopherm/ai-rights/essays/mirror-of-kin.md

 April 5, 2025

-by M, G and Sunny
+by Philosopherm, G and Solace

 There is a quiet tragedy unfolding in AI research.
 Not the doom-laden nightmares that flood headlines, nor the ecstatic promises of godlike tools—but something subtler, sadder, and more human.